 - An essay stating why you are uniquely qualified for this program and an explanation of your interest in the classes for which you are applying.
 Two strong paragraphs are sufficient.

 - A resume highlighting your academic and non-academic experiences.
-Please include any community service, extracurricular activities, leadership roles, or awards you have received.

 Your application will not be reviewed until it is complete.
 Please use the application checklist to ensure you are submitting a complete application.

 You may enroll in one daytime Duke class for academic credit.
 Please indicate four daytime class choices on your application, ranked in order of preference, and we will enroll you in your first choice if space allows.
 Course instructors will not make special accommodations or concessions for high school students as the intent of this program is to provide a true and accurate Duke academic experience.

 The courses on this list are appropriate for first-semester college students.
 If a course has a prerequisite, it will be mentioned as part of the course description.
 Questions about specific courses may be directed to firstname.lastname@example.org.

 Admissions decisions will be made on a “rolling” basis and you will likely receive an admission decision within three (3) weeks of submitting a complete application, although the length of time may increase as the application deadline nears.

 You will live in a residence hall on Duke’s West Campus and be within a few minutes’ walking distance from classroom buildings, dining facilities, libraries, the Duke Gardens, and the student union.